How to set up BIMI records for multiple subdomains while excluding the parent domain?

 Show logo on offers | Add subdomain BIMI | Eligible after checks |

-Hide logo on parent | No parent BIMI | No logo path |
+Hide logo on parent | No parent BIMI | No BIMI assertion |

-Use same brand mark | Reuse logo and VMC | Simpler maintenance |
+Use the same brand mark | Reuse logo and certificate | Simpler maintenance |

 BIMI scoping choices for parent and subdomains

-Certificate coverage and DMARC enforcement
+VMC and CMC coverage with DMARC enforcement

 Do not skip DMARC